-$\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 or TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number 001-00100 r TherapeuticsMD, Inc. t Name of Registrant as Specified in Its Chart er) Nevada 87-0233535 (9 State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 951 Yamato Rd., Suite 220 Boca Raton, FL 33431 (561) 961-1900 ess, including zip code, and telephone numbe ding area code, of Principal Executive Offices Securities registered pursuant to Section 12(b) of the e Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, par value \$0.001 per share TXMD The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None.
-I ndicate by check mark if the registrant is a well-know n seasoned issuer, as defined in Rule 405 of t he Securities Act.
-Yes $\square$ No $\boxtimes$ I ndicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section fon 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ durin on 13 or 15(d) of the Securities Exchange Act of 1934 uch reports), and (2) has been subject to such filing Regu File required to be submitted pursuant to Rule 405 of that the registrant was required to submit such files). emerg non-accelerated filer, a smaller reporting company, or reporting company" and "emerging growth company" Large accelerated filer ⊠ Accelerated filer $\square$ Non-accelerated filer $\Box$ reporting company $\square$ ng growth Company $\square$ new o If an emerging growth company, indicate by check or revised financial accounting standards provided pur the extended transition period for complying with any $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of t he Act).
-Yes □ No ⊠ 7,399,071 shares) based on the closing price of the s the last business day of the registrant's most recently
+\boxtimes For the fiscal year ended December 31, 2020 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001 -00100 Therape eutics SMD° Therapeu ticsMD, Inc. (Exact Name of Registrar nt as Specified Nevada (State or Other Jurisdiction of 87-0233535 (I.R.S.
+Employer Identification No.) Incorporation or Organization) (I.R.S.
+Employer Identification No.) Boca Rat Rd., Suite 22 on, FL 33431 961-1900 20 (Address, including zip code, and telephone number, including area code, of Principal Executive Offices) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Name of Each Exchange on Which Registered Com mon Stock, par value \$0.001 per The Nasdaq Stock Market LLC curities registered pursua Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \boxtimes No \square Yes □ No ⊠ pursuant to Section 13 or Section 15(d) of the Act.
+Yes eding 12 months (or for suc ch shorter peri quired to be filed by Section 13 or 15(d) of the Securities od that the registrant was required to file such reports), No \Box (§ 232.405 of this chapte ally every Interactive Data File required to be submitted preceding 12 months (or for such shorter period that the company.
+See the definiti ons of "large a er, an accelerated filer, a non-accelerated filer, a smaller accelerated filer," "accelerated filer," "smaller reporting . elerated filer □ elerated filer ⊠ Accelerated filer □ aller reporting company ⊠ erging growth Company □ for co ant has elected not to use the extended transition period pursuant to Section 13(a) of the Exchange Act. \square r financial reporting under Section 404(b) and attestation to its management's assessment of the) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the • • efined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes as reported on the Nasdaq Global Select the registrant (246,062,968 shares) based on the closing Market on June 30, 2020, which was the last business 578,710.

-As of February 17, 2020, there were outstanding 271,526,176 shares of the registrant's common stock, par value \$0.001 per share.
+As of March 1, 2021, there were outstanding 387,825,545 shares of the registrant's common stock, par value \$0.001 per share.
+Documents Incorporated by Reference

-Report on Form 10-K where indicated.
-Such Proxy Statement will be filed with the Securities and Exchange Commission no later than 120 days after the end of the registrant's fiscal year ended December 31, 2019.
+Portions of the registrant's definitive Proxy Statement for its 2021 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
+Such Proxy Statement will be filed with the Securities and Exchange Commission no later than 120 days after the end of the registrant's fiscal year ended December 31, 2020.

-THERAPEUTICSMD, INC. ANNUAL REPORT ON FORM 10-K Fiscal Year Ended December 31, 2019 TABLE OF CONTENTS
+THERAPEUTICSMD, INC. ANNUAL REPORT ON FORM 10-K FISCAL YEAR ENDED DECEMBER 31, 2020 TABLE OF CONTENTS